chdalski/ckad/README.md

   - This always checks all tasks but can be used whenever you want

 __Note:__
-Using drag and drop you can split your view between a terminal window and the exercise Readme.
+Using drag and drop you can split your view between a terminal window and the exercise README.

 ![VS Code Split View](.images/vscode_splitview.png)